Aromatherapy, Branding, Daily Life, Rituals, Healing

-I remember coming back to myself with kind of jump and looked around the health food store thinking, oh my god, how long have I been standing here?
-It was then I realized there was a lot more to the power of plants, scent and essential oils than just something to pour into your bubble bath!
+I remember coming back to myself with kind of jump and looked around the health food store thinking, how long have I been standing here?
+It was then I realized there was a lot more to the power of plants, scent and essential oils than just something to pour into your bubble bath.

-Many people are dubious about the healing magic of plants and spiritual therapy.
+Many people are dubious about the healing magic of plants and aromatherapy.
 What would be your answer to that?

 Yeah, I can totally understand that.
 There are a lot of companies now who are making BIG money on this concept, offering products based on very little know-how or expertise.
 People are actually getting hurt because they’re sold an essential oil and not given correct information on safety and usage.

-Humans have been working with nature and energy since the beginning of time – it’s nothing new.
-For those seeking scientific research about the power of plants and alternative healing, there are many academic papers that have been published in leading scientific journals.
-In fact, I'm lucky enough to be having my own paper on CBD and essential oils published in In Essence in the coming year.
+Humans have been working with natural remedies since the beginning of time – it’s nothing new.
+For those seeking scientific research about how plant therapies can help support our health, there are many academic papers that have been published in leading scientific journals.
+In fact, I'm lucky enough to be have had my own paper on CBD and essential oils published in In Essence in the spring issue of 2020.